Getting A Medical Marijuana Card In Michigan. Where Do I Start?

 - To qualify for certification in the state of Michigan, you will need to possess recent medical records stating your debilitating qualifying condition, and must be seen by a certifying physician.
 The more recent the records, the better.
 Ideally records should be within the last three years minimum.

-- -Be 18+ years of age, or have provided the recommended 2 Physician Certifications.
+- Parents or guardians of minors must provide the recommended 2 Physician Certifications.

 - *If you are registering a minor with the MMMP, the parent or legal guardian of the minor patient must submit in ONE envelope, a complete MMMP Minor Application Packet.
 This can be found at http://www.michigan.gov/mmp.
 This includes: